Early Childhood Education and Care (ECEC) in Denmark

 Jensen, Anders Skriver, Stig Brostrøm, and Ole Henrik Hansen.
 2010.
 Critical perspectives on Danish early childhood education and care: Between the technical and the political.
 Early Years: An International Journal of Research and Development 30.3: 243–254.

-In this paper, the authors describe and analyze the curriculum of ECE and its impact on pedagogical practice.
+In this paper, the authors describe and analyze the curriculum of ECEC and its impact on pedagogical practice.
 They argue that rethinking issues involving care and education is necessary to avoid a narrow, constrained interpretation of the curriculum adopted in 2004.

 Poulsgaard, Kirsten, and Ulla Liberg.
 2012.
 Forskning i pædagogisk praksis.
 Copenhagen: Akademisk Forlag.